benmccann/object-storage-load-test/README.md

 This writes to a container named 'loadtest' in the SoftLayer dal05 data center.

-The Java version should be preferred because the Python stuff here reacts poorly to [SoftLayer's broken servers](https://github.com/softlayer/softlayer-object-storage-python/issues/17).
+The Java version should be preferred because the Python stuff here reacts poorly to [SoftLayer's seemingly broken servers](https://github.com/softlayer/softlayer-object-storage-python/issues/17).

-To run:
+Install [Gradle](http://www.gradle.org/) and then run:

     gradle run -Pargs="--username xxx --password xxx"